pycom/pycom-documentation/content/pylife/gettingstarted/_index.md

 ### GETTING STARTED WITH PYLIFE

-Before you Use the PyGo

-* Charge your PyGo on a wireless charger until the screen shows a full charge

-To charge you can use:

-* PyGo Qi Charger
-* PyGo Charge Cradle
-* Your own Qi compatible wireless charger

-First use:

 1. Download the Pylife App from the iOS or the Android App Store

     Android Shop: